Juhan Parts: Early career

-After completing his university education, Parts instantly joined the Ministry of Justice. who wanted to push for reforms.
-As an ally of Deputy Minister Mihkel Oviir, he was appointed Auditor General in the spring of 1998.
-He held this office until 2002.
-From this virtually unimpeachable office, unique in the Estonian Constitution, he frequently criticised the government and became somewhat of a popular figure in Estonian politics.
+Juhan Parts began his career in law and public administration during Estonia’s post-Soviet transition, rising from the Ministry of Justice.
+He was appointed Auditor General of Estonia in 1998 and made a name for himself by pursuing government accountability and exposing misuse of government funds.

 Political career

 Parts became the chairman of a new party, called Res Publica, which he was instrumental in starting.
 It is a largely technocratic party which can be described as an economically liberal party of young administrators.
-Res Publica now is a member of the right-of-centre European People's Party organisation.
+Res Publica is currently a member of the right-of-centre European People's Party.

 Prime Minister of Estonia, 2003–2005

-In the Riigikogu (Estonian parliament) elections in 2003, Parts surprisingly gained a majority among the right-of-centre parties, and as a result, he was charged to form a new government coalition and became Prime Minister of Estonia.
+In the Riigikogu (Estonian parliament) elections in 2003, Parts surprisingly gained a majority among the right-of-centre parties, and as a result, he was charged with forming a new government coalition and became Prime Minister of Estonia.
 The new government took office on 10 April 2003.

 On 24 March 2005, Parts stepped down as prime minister after a vote of no confidence against Minister of Justice Ken-Marti Vaher had passed the Riigikogu.
-Vaher had established a quota system of how many civil servants had to be prosecuted every year (per county), which is seen as reminiscent of Stalinist purges by many Estonians, a measure that Parts had endorsed.
+Vaher had established a quota system of how many civil servants had to be prosecuted every year (per county), which was seen as reminiscent of Stalinist purges by many Estonians, a measure that Parts had endorsed.

 Parts' term as Prime Minister officially ended on 12 April 2005 when the Riigikogu confirmed his successor Andrus Ansip.